 August gardening tasks in Michigan, Minnesota, Wisconsin, and Iowa are all about maintenance.
 There’s weeding and watering still to do but also harvesting and preparing for the end of the growing season.
 Take this time to make sure your garden lasts as long as possible into the fall.

 Upper Midwest Gardening

-August in upper Midwest states may include blistering hot days, dry spells, and also cooler days.
+August in upper Midwest states may include blistering hot days, dry spells, as well as cooler days.
 The August weather can be pretty different from one year to the next.
-In the garden, this means that there are standard tasks to do, but you also may have to pivot and change plans as needed.
+In the garden, this means that there are standard tasks to do, but you may also have to pivot and change plans as needed.

 To-Do List for Gardeners in the Upper Midwest

 For your upper Midwest garden, think maintenance and preparation for fall and winter.
 In the vegetable garden:

 - Harvest ripe veggies and fruits to keep production going.